pmeisen/js-gantt/README.md

 ## Configuration

 The Gantt Chart library provides a rich set of configuration parameters.
-This paragraph tries to address most of the configurations possible.
+This paragraph tries to address the none trivial settings.
 To get an easy start, it is recommend to look at the [Usage Examples](#usage-examples) and adapt the different configuration parameters as needed and described here.

 A full configuration (with the default settings) is as follows: